ralna/GALAHAD/doc/C/rst-dir/clls_functions.rst

 		- is a one-dimensional array of size m and type int, that gives the optimal status of the general linear constraints.
 If c_stat(i) is negative, the constraint value $a_i^Tx$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
-		- regularization_weight

-		- is a scalar of type double, that holds the  non-negative regularization weight $\sigma \geq 0$.

-	*
 		- w

 		- is a one-dimensional array of size o and type double, that holds the values $w$ of strictly-positive observation weights.
-The i-th component of w, j = 0, ... , o-1, contains $w_i$.
+The i-th component of w, i = 0, ... , o-1, contains $w_i$.
 If the weights are all one, w can be set to NULL.

 .. index:: pair: function; clls_information
 .. _doxid-galahad__clls_8h_1adfb7589696e4e07fdb65f02bc42c5daf: